matejc/matejc.github.io/_posts/2018-07-20-personal-growth.md

 All that means that I need to do some changes in my life, because right now I am a nerd with passion for technology and probably very little communication and organization skills, but that does not mean I do not want to learn them, just ...
 I haven't had a real use to for that.

 I have been listening to *Soft Skills Engineering Podcast*, which is very good for discovering the other side of software engineering.
+I like that they are joking about things like "if you do not like your job, change it", as an software engineer that is an easy task, but will you be happier in the next job?
+I think that the trick is to learn how to accept certain things and not to change yourself in a way that you accept bad work ethics.

 I am researching topics on how to run meetings and doing work properly, great books on that are *Running Meetings* and *Getting Work Done* from *HBR 20-Minute Manager Series*.